 Allowing players to earn money through their efforts in-game, blockchain games are a glimpse into what the future holds for gamers and developers.

 True ownership is a key feature in blockchain games.
-In traditional games, players spend hours and hours grinding to increase attributes, farming for gold and searching for rare items.
+In traditional games, players spend hours and hours grinding to increase attributes, farming for gold, and searching for rare items.
 All of this effort only resulted in in-game rewards, and gamers never held the rights to anything – developers and publishers did.
-Besides, when buying in-game items with real money through microtransactions, players only paid for the privilege of using those items, not for the ownership of them.
+Besides, when buying in-game items with real money through microtransactions, players only paid for the privilege of using those items, not for their ownership of them.
 So it was never possible to recover the money invested.

-The decentralized structure behind blockchain games allows gamers to own any piece of data within them, including items, character equipment and skins, or pieces of virtual land.
+The decentralized structure behind blockchain games allows gamers to own any piece of data within them, including items, character equipment, and skins, or pieces of virtual land.
 And they can buy, sell, trade or even rent these assets.
 Thanks to NFTs, creators hold the rights and are able to monetize their creations, earning money in the form of cryptocurrencies that can be converted into real-life currencies.

 Apart from ownership, crypto games also provide decentralized environments, meaning players have control over governance decisions and can determine future rulings inside these games’ metaverses.

 One of the most exciting new games based on blockchain technologies is The Sandbox Game, which is currently in its open beta phase.
-This game allows players to build virtual worlds, create interactive adventures and monetize their assets, through NFTs and the game’s own cryptocurrency, called SAND.
+This game allows players to build virtual worlds, create interactive adventures and monetize their assets through NFTs and the game’s own cryptocurrency, called SAND.
 With it, they can buy virtual lands, create levels and adventures for others to join in, access other players’ worlds and levels, and even trade in a marketplace.
-But SAND also functions as a governance token, so the more SAND a player has, the more voting rights he will have in the game’s metaverse.
+But SAND also functions as a governance token, so the more SAND, a player, has, the more voting rights he will have in the game’s metaverse.

 Currently the hottest trend in the blockchain industry, non-fungible tokens are non-interchangeable units of data on a blockchain, representing an unique digital item, such as art, videos, music or items in video games, and providing buyers with proof of ownership.
 Most gaming NFTs are smart contracts based on the Ethereum blockchain, using specific token standards called ERC-20, ERC-721 and ERC-1155.